 The successful applicant will also be responsible for coaching team members by providing technical direction and representing the Infrastructure team by providing technical guidance on required projects.

-‘We’ are Vela Trading Technologies UK Limited (“Vela”), a company incorporated and registered in Northern Ireland with company number NI622024 whose registered office is at Adelaide Exchange, 24-26 Adelaide Street, Belfast, BT2 8GD.
+‘We’ are Vela Trading Systems UK Limited (“Vela”), a company incorporated and registered in Northern Ireland with company number NI622024 whose registered office is at Adelaide Exchange, 24-26 Adelaide Street, Belfast, BT2 8GD.